 TCoordinateNode.SetPoint

-as often as you want, e.g. from view’s Update
+as often as you want, e.g. from view’sUpdate

-In this example, every TViewMain.Update
+method.In this example, every

-and then calls TViewMain.UpdateCoordinateNode
+and then callsTViewMain.UpdateCoordinateNode

-updates the coordinates of the 3D object, the Time
+updates the coordinates of the 3D object, theTime

-The point here is that TCoordinateNode.SetPoint
+affects the waves shape.The point here is that

 is very efficient.
-It only updates the necessary rendering resource (VBO contents in OpenGL) and doesn’t do any unnecessary work (doesn’t rebuild anything, doesn’t recreate any resource from scratch).
+It only updates the necessary rendering resource (VBO contents in OpenGL) and doesn’t do any unnecessary work (doesn’t rebuild anything, doesn’t recreate any resource from scratch). -

 Use shaders.
 You can use our shader effects to add a vertex shader that changes the position of each vertex right when it’s supposed to be displayed.

-The advantage is that this is even faster because the Pascal code does almost nothing — we just pass the new Time
+The advantage is that this is even faster because the Pascal code does almost nothing — we just pass the new

 value to the shader.
-The per-vertex calculation is done by GPU, and GPUs are ridiculously fast at this.
+The per-vertex calculation is done by GPU, and GPUs are ridiculously fast at this.On one test system:

 - The first approach (TCoordinateNode.SetPoint) was able to handle 100 x 100 grid with 60 FPS.
 But once grid size increased to 200 x 200 it dropped to 18 FPS (in debug) or 38 FPS (in release).

-Note that changing the height calculation (to avoid Sin
+Note that changing the height calculation (to avoid

 in Pascal) does not significantly change these measurements.
-The Sin
+TheSin

-, and in general how the H
+, and in general how theH

-is calculated in Pascal, is not a bottleneck.
+is calculated in Pascal, is not a bottleneck. -

 And the shader approach could handle 1000 x 1000 grid with 60 FPS.
 At 2000 x 2000 grid it dropped to 20 FPS.
 So, it’s 100x more performant, if you look at the number of triangles it can handle while still maintaining 60 FPS!

-Note that changing the height calculation (to avoid sin
+Note that changing the height calculation (to avoid

 in GLSL) does not significantly change this.
 Neither does debug vs release build (which makes sense, since the speed of Pascal code cannot be the bottleneck here).

-Note: For stress-testing, consider setting initial CheckboxShader.Checked
+Note: For stress-testing, consider setting initial

-in design to true
+in design totrue

-The disadvantage is that Castle Game Engine is not aware of the calculated vertex positions (they remain only on GPU).
+, to start with more performing version immediately.The disadvantage is that Castle Game Engine is not aware of the calculated vertex positions (they remain only on GPU).
 So e.g. any raycasts or other collision queries will treat this mesh as if it was in the original position (flat plane in this example).

 An additional potential disadvantage is that you need to learn shading language, more specifically OpenGL Shading Language (GLSL).
 There’s a small piece of GLSL code in data/animate_mesh.vs.